UTD-FAST-Lab/Sugarlyzer/README.md

 3. Add a new reader to `src/sugarlyzer/readers` that inherits from AbstractReader.
 The only function that must be implemented is `read_output`, which takes as input a report file as produced by the runner implemented in step 2. and returns Alarm objects.*

-\* Note that, depending on your needs, it may be necessary to derive your own subtype of `Alarm,` as we do for clang.
+\* Note that, depending on your needs, it may be necessary to derive your own subtype of `Alarm,` as we do for Clang.

+# Extending with New Programs

+To extend Sugarlyzer with new programs, the following steps must be performed:
+1. Add a new folder to `resources/programs` with the name of the program/set of programs you wish to use.
+Note that, like tools, Sugarlyzer will use the name of this folder to refer to the program.
+2. This folder must have two elements.
+First, a runnable script (make sure to update the permissions before you try to run Sugarlyzer) that places the program somewhere in the /targets folder.
+This will be run in the Docker container, so it won't modify your host system.
+Second, a `program.json` file which contains two fields. "build_script", which contains the name of the build script you just added, and "source_location", which is a list of folders to search for source files.
+If "source_location" is omitted, all .c files in the /results directory will be used.